-On the Larapinta Trail the Birthday Waterhole is home to a diverse range of waterbirds, while a walk beneath the 300 metre sheer cliff faces of Kings Canyon will deliver you to a heavenly, palm-fringed swimming hole.
+On the Larapinta Trail the Birthday Waterhole is home to a diverse range of waterbirds, while a walk beneath the 300m sheer cliff faces of Kings Canyon will deliver you to a heavenly, palm-fringed swimming hole.
 The shady Kings Creek Walk heads to Kathleen Springs where you’re also rewarded with a delightful spring-fed waterhole.

 To the west of the Bukalara Range, a short walk through the Caranbirini Conservation Reserve takes hikers to a waterhole surrounded by bizarre sandstone spires known as the ‘Lost City’ formations.

 Kakadu’s impressive Jim Jim Falls are 200m high, while the Gunlom Falls, though not as big, are one of the most picturesque spots in Kakadu.
 Further South, Koolpin ‘the jewel in Kakadu’s crown’ houses an incredible gorge with stunning views from its plunge pool.

 Also, be sure to take a ranger-guided boat cruise and a scenic stroll along the boardwalk in Arnhem Land to experience its beautiful Twin Falls.